 INTERDIS-406C.
 Physician Leadership: From Daily Challenges to Global Crises.
 This course will be a seminar-type offering, with guest lectures, readings and video content providing the basis for discussions on the leadership challenges physicians face at all levels during times of crisis as well as during their daily efforts.
 The Educational Framework for the Course is below.
 Course schedule: - 8-week course; meets once a week (Monday, 5:15 pm - 7: 15 pm), 120 min per session: Each session will be broken down in to 20 min intro/guest lecture presentation, followed by small group sessions of 5-6 students, sharing from groups, and wrap up.
 Short written reflective requirement from each class session and a book review.
 Enrollment Max.: 25; Min.: 6.
 Credit: 1.
 Dean Taylor, MD and Joe Doty, PhD.
-Faculty: Chan Park, MD solutions.
+Faculty: Chan Park, MD

+INTERDIS-407C.
+Duke Design Health Fellows Program.
+(For students in the Duke Design Health Fellows Program).
+The Duke University Design Health Fellows Program is an interdisciplinary, patient-focused program that discovers pressing needs in healthcare and assembles teams from across engineering, business, medicine and other disciplines to create solutions.
 The program provides an immersive learning experience to undergraduate, graduate and postgraduate fellows who actively identify, validate, prioritize and solve problems that have an impact on human health.
 At its foundation, the program seeks to educate students in innovation through immersion and project-based learning.
 It also aspires to serve as a source of identified needs and intellectual property that feeds into other design and entrepreneurship activities at Duke and beyond.
 Maximum Enrollment: 10; Credit: 1-4.
 Eric S. Richardson, PhD

-INTERDIS-407C.
-Duke Design Health Fellows Program.
-(For students in the Duke Design Health Fellows Program).
-The Duke University Design Health Fellows Program is an interdisciplinary, patient-focused program that discovers pressing needs in healthcare and assembles teams from across engineering, business, medicine and other disciplines to create

 INTERDIS-408C.
 Bone and Soft Tissue Multidisciplinary Experience.
 This 2-week course will provide a deep dive into musculoskeletal (MSK) disorders, focusing mostly on the diagnosis of bone and soft tissue neoplasms, their presentation and clinical management.
 This collaborative and integrated course will expose students to orthopedic pathology, surgery, and radiology subspecialties.
 Students will participate in cross-disciplinary conferences and tumor boards, a multidisciplinary clinic, imaging interpretations, and diagnostic and intraoperative consultation within surgical pathology.
 In addition to this in-depth exposure to MSK disorders, this rotation aims to provide students a better understanding of the intersection of these highly interactive healthcare teams.
 Enrollment Max.
 1; Credit: 2.
-William (Will) Jeck, MD/PhD; Brian Brigman, MD; and, Emily Vinson, MD
+Diana Cardona, MD; Robert French, MD; Brian Brigman, MD; and Rex Bentley, MD

 INTERDIS-409C.
 Duke Design Health Research Scholars.
 (For students in the Duke Design Health Research Scholars program).
 The Duke Design Health Research Scholars program allows medical students to work on independent study projects centered around designing engineering solutions for pressing needs in healthcare.
 Students will work under the guidance of engineering faculty and meet in teams with other students from multiple disciplines including engineering, business, and medicine.
-Intended as an independent study course separate from the Design Health Fellows program (INTERDIS 407C), this program provides real world experience in engineering research and development.
-At its foundation, the program seeks to educate medical students in engineering, entrepreneurship, and innovation through immersion and project-based learning.
+Intended as an independent study course separate from the Design Health Fellows program (INTERDIS 407C), this program provides real world experience in engineering, entrepreneurship, and innovation, the program seeks to educate medical students in engineering, entrepreneurship, and innovation through immersion and project-based learning.
 Maximum Enrollment: 10; Credit: 1.
-Course Director(s): Eric S. Richardson, PhD; Paul J Fearis, MA; Joseph A Knight, PhD, MBA
+Course Director(s): Eric S. Richardson, PhD; Paul J Fearis, MA ; Joseph A Knight, PhD, MBA